28.12.2024

 • Make sure your child undergoes follow-up check-ups according to the schedule set by the dentist, to ensure that the fillings are still in good condition and there are no problems.

-8. Avoid Foods High in Cholesterol or Too Much Sugar
+8. Avoid Foods High in or have Too Much Sugar

 • Foods like candy, chocolate, or hard foods (like nuts) may put pressure on the fillings, especially in the first few days.
 This can also help prevent damage to the fillings.